WillSams/example-hockey-league/README.md

 WIP

+For an abandoned KeystoneJS 4.0 example from 3 years ago, see the `abandoned` branch.

 ## Pre-requisites

 First of all, these instructions will only be targeting Debian-based distros (Ubuntu, Linux Mint, etc.) but they can also work under [Windows using the Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/about).
 The following tools need to be installed: